dburriss/ddd_es/README.md

 - `Handle` method on domain objects process commands.
 This is where validation is done.
 The `Handle` method returns a list of events that the domain raises due to that command.
 When events are processed by the `Process` method, there is no validation since these events have already happened and so must be processed.

+## Running the example
+Currently it is just an in-memory store.
+The web project uses ASP.NET Core RC1 so as long as you have that setup you should be good to go.